Bambil/bamboo-connectivity/README.md

 ## Connectivity
 [MQTT](http://mqtt.org/) broker based on [aedes](https://github.com/mcollina/aedes)
 which is customized for Bamboo needs.
+Bamboo uses this broker for communicate with things and components.
+Bamboo can uses CoAP for communicate with things too.

 ## Up and Running
 ```sh